tsnl/qy/doc/001.ideation/rambles-pt5-next_steps.md

             -   No new functionality; just make the tool nicer to use.
             -   MAYBE includes LSP server support

-        -   Beyond this point, time is better spent implementing functionality in features.
+        -   Beyond this point, time is better spent writing Qy code rather than the Qy compiler.
             -   MAYBE `qc-v2.5.1`, ... such that `qc-v2.5.*` is an LTS line

         -   Can implement library features like...